Will AI Replace Fast Food Workers? Low AI Exposure Masks the Real Automation Threat

 The job is also becoming more technical.
 Workers increasingly need to troubleshoot ordering kiosks, manage inventory through digital systems, and operate more sophisticated kitchen equipment.
 The skill floor is rising even as the total number of positions may decline.

-The Bureau of Labor Statistics projects slower-than-average growth for food and beverage serving workers, largely because automation is reducing the number of workers needed per restaurant.
-But the fast food industry is still enormous — over 3.6 million workers in the US alone — and even modest percentage declines in employment represent significant numbers of displaced workers.
+The Bureau of Labor Statistics projects modest growth — roughly 6% — for fast food and counter workers through 2034, slightly faster than average, even as automation reduces the number of workers needed per restaurant (BLS, 2024) [Fact].
+But the fast food industry is still enormous — over 3.6 million workers in the US alone — and even modest percentage changes in employment represent significant numbers of affected workers.

 What You Should Do Now